 - Under A2, how much does the US warm in summer and winter?

 - What parts of the US become drier under A1B and A2?

-- Globally where does stream slow decrease most drastically under A1B?
+- Globally, where does stream flow decrease most drastically under A1B?